 Since we were already in France, we figured c’est la vie, we might as well explore longer!
 We spent a few wonderful days in Normandy, though we could have visited for much longer as it’s an absolutely lovely region with so much fascinating history and culture.
 Our two main activities were a sobering day spent remembering the fallen heroes of Operation Overlord and the D-Day invasion, and a much more light-hearted and magical day visiting Mont St. Michel.

 From there we headed back up to Paris – and didn’t do a whole lot!
 We’d just been last spring and the kids had exactly two items on their agenda: eat crêpes and revisit the Eiffel Tower.
 Done.
 Except this time, with thicker summer crowds and no advance plans, we ended up waiting in line for an hour just to take the stairs up.
 I’ll admit that I was extremely nervous about this plan, but the kids were amazing and climbed all the way to the second level like it was no big deal.
 Oh how far we’ve come from the days (like, back in May) when Shoshana would throw a tantrum if asked to walk on her own without a stroller a full block!
+Check out our best tips for visiting Paris with kids.

 Our final destination was Alsace.
 This was a bit of a wildcard, but ended up being a nice – if quiet – place to close out our travels.
 We checked out the adorable towns of Colmar and Strasbourg, visited the world’s largest car museum, spent a night (too little!) in Germany’s Black Forest and Ronnie and Jacob got to test out the French health care system one night (nothing life-threatening thankfully).